Franjo Tomašić: Early life and education

-Baron Franjo Ksaver Tomašić was born in a port-town of Rijeka on 2 October 1761 in a noble Croatian family that is connected to the famous Mogorović family.
-At the age of 15, he entered the Vienna Army Academy of Engineering from which he graduated as one of the most capable cadets.
+Baron Franjo Ksaver Tomašić was born in the port-town of Rijeka on 2 October, 1761, to a noble Croatian family that was connected to the famous Mogorović family.
+At the age of 15, he entered the Vienna Army Academy of Engineering, from which he graduated as one of the most capable cadets.
 At the age of 20, Tomašić became a cadet at the Men's Choir.
 He soon became an officer and expressed his diligence in the construction of the Josefov Fortress in present-day Czech Republic.

 Career

-Tomašić demonstrated his courage for the first time in a war defending Le Quesnoy Fortress in 1793, in which he participated as a captain of the Engineering Corps.
+Tomašić's first military experience was a war defending Le Quesnoy Fortress in 1793, in which he participated as a captain of the Engineering Corps.
 During the conflict, Tomašić was captured by French who condemned him to death by a guillotine.
-He eventually survived thanks to the end of Reign of Terror and help by the Fortress commander, Colonel Beck who praised him before the emperor Francis II for his courage and merit.
+He eventually survived thanks to the end of Reign of Terror and help by the Fortress commander, Colonel Beck, who praised him before the emperor Francis II for his courage and merit.

-In 1797, he was promoted to the rank of major in the Engineering Corps and was, as a sign of special Emperors' confidence, appointed associate of the Austrian ambassador to the court of Russian Emperor Paul I and has thus moved to the Petrograd.
-However, he did not stay long on the position because he was given the command to join general Alexander Suvorovs' units that Russia sent to Italy to assist France during the French Revolutionary Wars.
-Tomašić was assigned to the corps of general Franz Seraph of Orsini-Rosenberg, and had participated in all the events of the conflict.
+In 1797, he was promoted to the rank of major in the Engineering Corps and was, as a sign of special Emperors' confidence, appointed associate of the Austrian ambassador to the court of Russian Emperor Paul I and thus moved to Petrograd.
+However, he did not stay long in this position, as he was given the command to join General Alexander Suvorovs' units that Russia sent to Italy to assist France during the French Revolutionary Wars.
+Tomašić was assigned to the corps of General Franz Seraph of Orsini-Rosenberg, and participated in all the events of the conflict.

-In the 1800s, he demonstrated his heroism at a Fayle Hill.
-On 11 April, in an attack on the Italian fortress Bochetto, Tomašić, in order to encourage his troops, stood at their forehead and had skillfully and bravely led them to the attack.
+In the 1800s, fought at Fayle Hill.
+On 11 April, in an attack on the Italian fortress Bochetto, Tomašić, in order to encourage his troops, stood at their fore and skillfully and bravely led them to the attack.
 However, he was almost mortally wounded through his chest.
 His wound was hard to heal and he suffered the consequences for the rest of his life.
-On 30 April 1802 he was awarded the Military Order of Maria Theresa on the 68th promotion, and was promoted to the rank of lieutenant colonel, and afterwards colonel.
-On 29 July 1808 he was given a title of the baron, which was also transferred to his younger brother Nikola, who was at the time army major, and later colonel.
+On 30 April, 1802, he was awarded the Military Order of Maria Theresa on the 68th promotion, and was promoted to the rank of lieutenant colonel, and afterwards colonel.
+On 29 July, 1808, he was given a title of the baron, which was also transferred to his younger brother Nikola, who was at the time an army Major, and later became a Colonel.

-At the time of the Napoleonic Wars in 1809, at the Siege of Palmanus', Tomašić was assigned to the main Austrian army headquarters and promoted to the rank of Major General on 22 August.
-After French occupied parts of the Austrian Empire, from which they created Kingdom of Illyria, he was named commander of Leopoldstadt, and become a member of a commission, led by general baron Knežević, that set new borders between France and Austria on the Croatian territory.
+During the Napoleonic Wars, at the 1809 Siege of Palmanova, Tomašić was assigned to the main Austrian army headquarters and promoted to the rank of Major General on 22 August.
+After France occupied parts of the Austrian Empire, from which they created the Kingdom of Illyria, he was named commander of Leopoldstadt, and became a member of a commission, led by General Baron Knežević, that set new borders between France and Austria within the Croatian territory.
 After that, Tomašić became the commander of Zagreb which was at the time an important border point between Austrian and French territories.